Lovers of food, history, and fashion will find many things to do in Milan. We certainly did!

 The Arch of Peace

 You will almost certainly come across this impressive, and massive, arch on your journey around Milan.
-Initially serving as as monument to Napoleon’s conquests, the Arch of Peace was renamed and re-purposed after the Congress of Peace in Vienna in 1815.
+Initially serving as a monument to Napoleon’s conquests, the Arch of Peace was renamed and re-purposed after the Congress of Peace in Vienna in 1815.

-Today the Arch of Peace, or Arco della Pace, stands at the center of a large plaza, at the edge of the Sempione Park.
+Today the Arch of Peace, or Arco della Pace, stands at the center of a large plaza, at the edge of Sempione Park.
 It’s one of Milan’s most Instagrammable locations, so you’ll find many a selfie taking tourist here.
 Go be one of them, there’s no shame in it!

 Italian Picnic in the Park

 If you want to sit back and relax after a few long and exhausting hours of city sightseeing, we recommend putting together a simple picnic for one of the city’s numerous parks.
 Grab a chunk of Gorgonzola, some grapes, crackers and the finest bottle of Prosecco you can find.
 Bring a blanket and get ready for some leisurely people-watching.

-Parco Sempione is the public’s favorite when it comes to beautifully-landscaped gardens right in the heart of the city, offering plenty of space for everyone on its 38.6 hectare grounds.
+Parco Sempione is the public’s favorite when it comes to beautifully-landscaped gardens right in the heart of the city, offering plenty of space for everyone on its 38.6-hectare grounds.
 The park is adjacent to the gardens of the Sforza Castle and to the Arch of Peace, two of the main landmarks of Milan.
-Come here to picnic and to enjoy panoramic views encompassing both monuments.
+Come here to picnic and enjoy panoramic views encompassing both monuments.

 Many of Milan’s residents consider this park a bit like an oasis, offering an escape from the city’s rather hectic atmosphere.
 Once there its easy to understand why.
 The park is home to lovely little waterfalls, bridges, ponds, and walking paths.
 Indro Montanelli Public Gardens is a popular destination for bikers, joggers, and for people just looking to hang out and chill in Milan.
 If the weather is nice make sure not to miss out!